DiscoveringGodot/4_Heist_Meisters/README.md

 2 Correctly set up the Torch node for it
 3 Add physics layers

 #### After watching (learning outcomes)…
 Get the security camera in game ready for the player detection system!

+### 9 Player Detection Part 1 - Field of View

+#### In this video (objectives)…

+1 Set of FOV
+2 Calulate the npc's direction
+3 Get the dircection to the Player
+4 Determine if the NPC can see the Player

+#### After watching (learning outcomes)…
+Get the first phase of player detection set up!